francis150/francis150/README.md

 ## Few Facts About Me

 - 👨‍💻 I'm a Full-stack Dev with 5+ years exp.
-- 🚀 I'm also an SEO.
+- 🚀 I also do SEO.
 - 💕 Very passionate about Coding.
 - 📖 Don't want to stop learning new things.
 - 💼 I currently work as the Head Software Engineer at [Rank Fortress Digital Agency](https://rankfortress.com/).